radzhiv25/task-manager/README.md

 # Task Manager

 A simple and intuitive task manager (to-do) application built with ReactJS and TailwindCSS.
-This application allows users to add, edit, delete, and mark tasks as completed, helping you stay organized and productive.
+This application allows users to add, delete and mark tasks as completed, helping you stay organized and productive.

 ## Table of Contents